alt

 Autumn walks: Take on a woodland trail

-Venture through ancient woodland on one of the various trails that wind through Allen Banks for a true escape from the bustle and noise of modern life.
+Venture through ancient woodland on one of the various trails that wind through NT Allen Banks for a true escape from the bustle and noise of modern life.
 Suitable for both families and dog owners, you can head straight for the picturesque Staward Gorge or take a little more time and get lost between the auburn trees and shrubs.

 Don’t miss

-Vineyards to visit in the summer
+Places to visit in Leicestershire

 • 1